moby/moby/docs/sources/articles/runmetrics.md

 container exits, you want to know how much CPU, memory, etc. it has used.

-Docker makes this difficult because it relies on `lxc-start`{.docutils .literal}, which carefully cleans up after itself, but it is still possible.
+Docker makes this difficult because it relies on `lxc-start` .literal}, which carefully cleans up after itself, but it is still possible.
 It is usually easier to collect metrics at regular intervals (e.g. every minute, with the collectd LXC plugin) and rely on that